Ctrl-Room: Controllable Text-to-3D Room Meshes Generation with Layout Constraints: Related Work

 \subsection{Text-based 3D Object Generation}

-Early methods employ 3D datasets to train generation models. \citet{chen2019text2shape} learn a feature representation from paired text and 3D data and design a GAN network to generate 3D shapes from text.
-However, 3D datasets are scarce which makes these methods difficult to scale.
-More recent methods~\citep{nichol2022point,poole2022dreamfusion,lin2023magic3d,wang2023score,chen2023fantasia3d,wang2023prolificdreamer} exploit the powerful 2D text-to-image diffusion models~\citep{rombach2022high, saharia2022photorealistic} for 3D model generation.
+Early methods employ 3D datasets to train generative models.
+Text2Shape~\cite{chen2019text2shape} learns a feature representation from paired text and 3D data and uses GAN to generate 3D shapes from the text.
+Point-E~\cite{nichol2022point} and Shap-E~\cite{Jun2023ShapEGC} enlarge the scope of the training dataset and employ a latent diffusion model~\cite{rombach2022high} for object generation.
+However, 3D datasets are scarce, which makes these methods difficult to scale.
+More recent methods~\cite{nichol2022point, poole2022dreamfusion, lin2023magic3d, wang2023score, chen2023fantasia3d, wang2023prolificdreamer} exploit the powerful 2D text-to-image diffusion models~\cite{rombach2022high, saharia2022photorealistic} for 3D model generation.
 Typically, these methods generate one or multiple 2D images in an incremental fashion and optimize the 3D model accordingly.
-Point-E~\citep{nichol2022point} employs a text-to-image diffusion model~\citep{rombach2022high} to generate a single-view image for a point cloud diffusion model to generate a 3D point cloud.
-DreamFusion~\citep{poole2022dreamfusion} introduces a loss based on probability density distillation and optimizes a randomly initialized 3D model through gradient descent.
-Magic3D~\citep{lin2023magic3d} uses a coarse model to represent 3D content and accelerates it using a sparse 3D hash grid structure. \citet{wang2023score} use Score Jacobian Chaining to aggregate the results of the 2D diffusion models to generate a 3D scene.
-Fantasia3D~\citep{chen2023fantasia3d} optimizes a mesh from scratch with DMTet~\citep{shen2021deep} and stable diffusion~\citep{rombach2022high}.
-To alleviate over-saturation, over-smoothing, and low-diversity problems, ProlificDreamer~\citep{wang2023prolificdreamer} models and optimizes the 3D parameters, NeRF~\citep{mildenhall2021nerf} or mesh, through variational score distillation.
-However, all these methods focus on text-based 3D object generation.
-They cannot be directly applied to create 3D rooms that have additional structural layout constraints.
+DreamFusion~\cite{poole2022dreamfusion} introduces a loss based on probability density distillation and optimizes a randomly initialized 3D model through gradient descent.
+Magic3D~\cite{lin2023magic3d} uses a coarse model to represent 3D content and accelerates it using a sparse 3D hash grid structure.
+To alleviate over-saturation and low-diversity problems, ProlificDreamer~\cite{wang2023prolificdreamer} models and optimizes the 3D parameters through variational score distillation.
+However, these methods are limited to 3D object generation and cannot be directly extended to 3D scene generation which has additional layout constraints.